Competitor reviews

 2. LoadUp — Best for online per-item pricing

 LoadUp is the largest junk removal marketplace, connecting customers with 1,800+ independent hauler teams in all 50 states.
-You select items from a categorized list and see a price instantly — no waiting for an on-site estimate.
-The catch: LoadUp adds a $50–$80 service area fee to every order, and the company takes a 40% cut from haulers.
-That high take rate creates problems downstream.
-LoadUp has 122 BBB complaints in three years, with the most common issue being contractor no-shows.
-Hauler satisfaction sits at 1.2 out of 5 on Glassdoor.
-On Trustpilot, LoadUp scores 4.2 out of 5 — decent but notably lower than 1-800-GOT-JUNK.
+You select items from a categorized list and see a guaranteed price instantly — no waiting for an on-site estimate.
+LoadUp uses a service fee plus per-item add-on pricing plus applicable tax.
+They offer both in-home and curbside pickup.
+LoadUp has received BBB complaints, with the most common issue being contractor no-shows — a challenge inherent to gig-economy platforms.

 • Coverage: all 50 states, 18,000+ cities

-• Best for: people who want online pricing and full-service interior removal
+• Best for: people who want instant online pricing and full-service interior removal

 3. Junk King — Best for eco-friendly disposal